The Town Hall (New York City): 1940s to 1970s

 The Kolisch Quartet gave the world premiere performance of Béla Bartók's String Quartet No. 6 at Town Hall in 1941.
 Especially popular at Town Hall were performances of jazz music.
 Guitarist Eddie Condon began holding a series of jazz concerts at Town Hall in February 1942, and he began hosting a biweekly series of jazz concerts that November.
 By 1944, the performances were sold out, and NBC Blue broadcast the concerts under the Eddie Condon's Jazz Concerts radio program from 1944 to 1945.
 One such concert by Dizzy Gillespie, Charlie Parker, Don Byas, Al Haig, Curley Russell, Max Roach, and Sid Catlett on June 22, 1945, was the first public performance of the jazz style that came to be known as bebop.
 Another jazz concert in 1946, featuring Billie Holiday's first solo appearance, sold out rapidly.

 Town Hall's musical popularity peaked in the late 1940s and early 1950s.
 During June 1947, Town Hall hosted a Louis Armstrong concert, which led to the formation of Louis Armstrong and His All Stars.
 In 1949, Burl Ives gave a folk-song concert, which was popular enough that the audience requested seven encore performances.
 Lotte Lenya gave a concert in 1951 in memory of her late husband, composer Kurt Weill.
 In April 1953, Anna Russell gave a performance of her humorous analysis of Wagner's Der Ring des Nibelungen, which was recorded.
 Duke Ellington performed for The Fresh Air Fund in 1957, and Carlos Montoya gave a guitar recital.
 The events in 1958 included Betty Allen's first New York City performance; the American Opera Society's presentation of The Coronation of Poppea; and the 25th Year Retrospective Concert of the music of John Cage.
-Igor Stravinsky gave the U.S. premiere of his composition Threni in 1959.
+Igor Stravinsky gave the US premiere of his composition Threni in 1959.
+Nina Simone performed in September 1959, and the concert was released as Nina Simone at Town Hall, her first live album.

 Shows in the 1960s included a benefit for the Morningside Mental Hygiene Clinic in 1960, Bob Dylan's large-concert debut in 1963, and a Coretta Scott King Freedom Concert in 1964.
 Jazz composer and bandleader Charles Mingus held two concerts there, resulting in his live albums from October 1962 and April 1964.
 Bill Evans and his trio recorded a live album in 1966, Bill Evans at Town Hall.

 A panel debate between Norman Mailer and feminist activists Jacqueline Caballos, Jill Johnston, Diana Trilling, and Germaine Greer took place on April 30, 1971.
 Chris Hegedus and D. A. Pennebaker filmed the event and released Town Bloody Hall in 1979.